JoaoBrlt/hyperplanning-pns/docs/bot/README.md

 ## Usage

 1. Create a Discord application.
-2. Create a Discord bot.
+2. Create a Discord bot associated to the Discord application.
 3. Copy the Discord bot token.
-4. Rename the `.env.example` file to `.env`.
-5. Paste the Discord bot token inside the `.env` file.
+4. Paste the Discord bot token inside the `.env` file.
-6. Add the bot to your Discord server.
+5. Add the bot to your Discord server.
-7. Run the bot.
+6. Run the bot.
 ```bash
 python bot.py
 ```